ndidplatform/ndidplatform.github.io/technical-overview.md

 | --- | --- |
 | <x-guid>IdP_f924-5069-4c6a-a4e4-134cd1a3d3d0</x-guid> | AAAAB3NzaC1yc2EAAAADAQABAAABAQC+IdP+lk1ax… |

-Then a message is constructed, encrypted with the public key, and sent to the nodes through NSQ:
+Then a message is constructed, encrypted with the public key, and sent to the nodes through message queue:

 ```yaml
 namespace: 'citizenid'